claeusdev/duncandavidson.com/src/essays/lucky.md

 ---
 title: Lucky
+tags: essay
 date: 2017-12-02
 place: Frankfurt DE
 layout: page
-lede: A heart attack with blockage of a primary artery requires fast, decisive action or the consequences are devastating and deadly
+lede: A heart attack with blockage of a primary artery requires fast, decisive action or the consequences are devastating and deadly.
+I was lucky.
 note: I wrote this in December 2017 from a hospital bed as I worked to figure out exactly what had happened over the prior few days.
 Being able to type on a laptop and think through it all was an absolute blessing.
 ---